Josh Jung Player Props: Rangers vs. Dodgers

-The Texas Rangers and Josh Jung, who went 1-for-4 last time out, take on Tony Gonsolin and the Los Angeles Dodgers at Globe Life Field, Friday at 8:05 PM ET.
+Josh Jung -- hitting .250 with a double, two home runs, five walks and seven RBI in his past 10 games -- will be in action for the Texas Rangers against the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Rays.
+He had a hitless performance in his last game (0-for-2) against the Dodgers.

 Josh Jung Game Info & Props vs. the Dodgers